AndrewBCN/A-dock/README.md

 Embedded applications development has usually been narrowly associated with dedicated or custom hardware, even when running some form of Linux on the embedded platform, restricting the deployment to a single kind of device or at best to a small selection of compatible devices.
 A-dock containers are designed to isolate the appliance-type applications development process from the hardware platform on which these applications will be deployed.
 The usually rather steep learning curve associated with embedded development is avoided in a good part.
 Also, the hardware/firmware developers of mass-produced ARM devices can focus their efforts on providing a cost-effective, reliable and A-dock container compatible ARM Linux platform, and not have to redesign a different platform for each new appliance application.

 So in a way, A-dock containers provide a new paradigm for embedded applications development, separating the appliance application development from the appliance hardware and firmware/system software platforms development.

+More information can be found in the A-dock Wiki